Aidurber/react-picky/README.md

 - `renderSelectAll` - Used for rendering a custom select all
 - `defaultFocusFilter` - If set to true, will focus the filter by default when opened.
 - `renderList` - Render prop for whole list, you can use this to add virtualization/windowing if necessary
+- `filterPlaceholder` - Override the filter placeholder.
+Defaults to 'Filter...'

 ## Custom rendering